 Elizabeth Soltis is the founder of Bridges Global, supporting leaders and teams to be and do their best.
-She is passionate about the art of healthy relationship-building in fostering authentic connection.
+She is passionate about the art of healthy relationship-building — the means to any worthwhile end.

-As a catalyzer of learning and transformation, Elizabeth contributes to all sectors in providing community and organizational development services.
-During the past decade, Elizabeth has worked with many United Nation teams in offering workplace enhancement services such as group process facilitation, leadership coaching, team skill-building and strategic planning.
+As a learning specialist and community-builder, Elizabeth offers a range of organizational development services.
+During the past 12 years, she has worked with many businesses and United Nations teams to evolve leadership, expand team consciousness and transform work culture blocks.
 She is a global citizen in having worked in or visited 78 countries.

 To generate results, Elizabeth partners with clients on multiple levels – on the systems level in streamlining bottlenecks and shifting systems – on the cultural level in realigning with core values and affirming behaviours – and on the individual level with confidential coaching.
 Complementing this background is a Master of Arts degree in